Master Terms of Service

 4.8.

-Use of Anonymized Usage Data.
-Corti may use anonymized or aggregated usage data, including system logs, and telemetry derived from Customer’s use of the Platform to operate, maintain, and improve the Platform and related services, consistent with Section 1.38 (Usage Data definition) and the DPA/BAA.
+including system logs, and telemetry derived from Customer’s use of the Platform to operate, maintain, and improve the Platform and related services, consistent with Section 1.35 (Usage Data definition), Section 5.4.2 (data use restrictions), and the DPA/BAA.

 5. INTELLECTUAL PROPERTY RIGHTS